 What are some key oils to look for when shopping?

-When hitting the shops to pick up a face oil, there are a few key ingredients our experts have noted you should look out for.
-“Each oil has a specific nutrient and fatty acid profile and should be used accordingly,” says Grandury.
-O’Brien recommends looking for oils rich in essential fatty acids, vitamins A and C, lycopene, beta-carotene and antioxidants.
+Look for oils rich in essential fatty acids, vitamins A and C, lycopene, beta-carotene and antioxidants, suggests O’Brien.
 “If face oils are new for you and you are unsure where to start or how your skin will react, I would suggest a single-ingredient natural oil like rosehip, seabuckthorn and black seed,” she says.
-She specifically sings the praises of rosehip oil as it’s high in linoleic acid, is very hydrating and absorbs quickly so it works on all skin types from acne prone teenage skin to dry, aging skin.
-Berto advises to looking at the label for purchasing to ensure you’re getting a good quality product.
-“Make sure the oil you pick is organic and unrefined, sometimes you can’t find “certified organic” oils but you can often find natural and unrefined which are free from preservatives and fillers.
-Look for these words when searching for an oil.
+She specifically sings the praises of rosehip oil as it’s high in linoleic acid, very hydrating and absorbs quickly, so it works well for all skin types.

 What is the best face oil to use on my skin type?

-Dry and dehydrated skin: Grandury says that pomegranate, marula and moringa oils are best while Berto recommends jojoba and argan oils.
-Abyssinian oil is another great option as it’s high in omega 3 and 6 fatty acids.
+Dry and dehydrated skin: Grandury says that pomegranate, marula and moringa oils are best, while Berto recommends jojoba and argan oils.
+Abyssinian oil is another great option as it’s high in omega 3 and fatty acids.

-Oily, acne-prone skin: Berto recommends hemp oil for blemish-prone skin, O’Brien advises using rosehip or pumpkin seed oil while Grandury goes for black cumin and grapeseed oils.
+Oily, acne-prone skin: Berto recommends hemp oil for blemish-prone skin, while O’Brien suggests rosehip or pumpkin seed oils.
+Grandury likes black cumin and grapeseed oils for this skin type.

 Aging skin: Grandury loves acai oil, which is loaded with antioxidants and vitamins.

-Sensitive skin: O’Brien recommends using a high-quality, single ingredient oil (squalane is a good option) and doing a patch test before using it all over your face.
-“Many people with sensitive skin find natural face oils easier for their skin to tolerate and flourish because it can displace a blended moisturizer that can have several ingredients and its hard to pinpoint what is causing the irritation.”
+Sensitive skin: O’Brien recommends using a high-quality, single ingredient oil (squalane is a good option) and doing a patch test before incorporating it into your skincare routine.
+“Many people with sensitive skin find natural face oils easier for their skin to tolerate,” she explains.